Using an eportfolio: frameworks vs standards

 20% off-the-job training

-The off-the-job training requirement is brand-new to apprenticeships, but some eportfolios have built-in features to help users manage it – which is a godsend.
-When apprentices record activities in OneFile, they can just select whether it was completed on or off the job.
-OneFile will then calculate how many hours they’ve completed as a percentage of their total contracted hours, so the apprentice knows how close they are to the 20% requirement.
+The 20% off-the-job training requirement is new to apprenticeship standards, but some eportfolios have built-in features to help users manage it – which is a godsend.
+When apprentices record activities in OneFile, they can simply select whether it was completed on or off the job.
+OneFile will then calculate how many hours they’ve completed as a percentage of their total contracted hours, so the apprentice, tutor and employer know how close they are to the 20% requirement.

 Although apprentices aren’t continually assessed any more, they still need an eportfolio to record evidence for the EPA.
-With OneFile, apprentices can create an online collection of their best evidence and download it into a read-only file.
+With OneFile, apprentices can create a portfolio showcase – an online collection of their best evidence and download it into a read-only file.
 This can then be sent to the EPAO and used during the apprentice’s presentation.

 To find out more about OneFile’s eportfolio and how it can be used to deliver the new standards, download our free guide.